University of Medicine and Dentistry of New Jersey: History

+In 1965, the State of New Jersey took over Seton Hall's schools and merged them with the Rutgers school, forming the College of Medicine and Dentistry of New Jersey (CMDNJ).

-In 1981, the CMDNJ was renamed to the University of Medicine and Dentistry of New Jersey.
+In 1981, it was renamed to the University of Medicine and Dentistry of New Jersey (UMDNJ).

+Seton Hall

+The Seton Hall College of Medicine and Dentistry was incorporated on August 6, 1954.
+The college enrolled its first class in 1956 at the Jersey City Medical Center.
+This was the forerunner of the New Jersey Medical School, the New Jersey Dental School, and the Graduate School of Biomedical Sciences.
+In 1965, the college was acquired by the state of New Jersey and renamed the New Jersey College of Medicine and Dentistry (NJCMD).

+Rutgers Medical School

-Meanwhile, the Rutgers Medical School opened in 1966 as a two-year basic science institution offering the master of medical science (M.M.S.) degree.
+Rutgers Medical School opened in 1966 as a two-year basic science institution offering the master of medical science (M.M.S.) degree.

+State takeover and merger

 The College of Medicine and Dentistry of New Jersey (CMDNJ) was created by legislature in 1968 with the consolidation of the boards of trustees of Rutgers Medical School (now Robert Wood Johnson Medical School) and New Jersey College of Medicine and Dentistry.
 It was the largest school of health sciences of its kind in the United States.
 It was also the leading research university in New Jersey, edging the other major research universities in the state (including Princeton University and Rutgers University) in federal research grant dollars.
 It did, however, have various academic partnerships with universities and other institutions in New Jersey.

+Relocation to Newark

+In 1966 plans were made to move the school from Jersey City to Newark.
+Residents of the neighborhood targeted as the new location were blindsided by the decision.
+Community organizations banded together to oppose the relocation of the school, citing displacement of 20,000 people and businesses.
+President Johnson's Model City Act dictated community involvement.
+In 1968 Robert Wood, undersecretary of Housing and Urban Development, representatives from President Johnson's administration, and Governor Hughes urged Newark's Mayor Hugh Addonizio to negotiate in good faith with the community organizations as mandated by the Model City Act.